 Sweet Mamie, the devoted daughter, had married Clarence when she was about thirty-six.
 One of four daughters born to Thomas A. and Clarissa V. (Pilcher) Moore, she was not quite ten years old in 1890 when her mother died, and her youngest sister was barely three.
-While her siblings married and began their own lives, Mamie looked after their elderly father who worked as a carpenter although he suffered various side-effects from a gunshot wound he had received to the head during the Civil War when he had served with the 33rd Missouri Volunteers.
-When he died in 1915, Mamie, whose only occupation had been to care for her Papa, had no financial means and applied for her father’s pension, but was of course denied since she was well-past the age of majority.
+While her siblings married and began their own lives, Mamie looked after their elderly father who worked as a carpenter despite the various side-effects he suffered from a gunshot to the head while serving with the 33rd Missouri Volunteers during the Civil War.
+When he died in 1915, Mamie (whose only occupation had been to care for her Papa) had no financial means and applied for her father’s pension but was denied since she was well-past the age of majority.

 The circumstances of how or where she met Clarence, is not known but it appears to have been shortly after her father’s death.
 Although no marriage record has yet been located, they were said to have been married in about 1916.
 Their son, Clarence Moore Lane, was born on 03 Jun 1918 near the end of World War I and during the Spanish Flu epidemic that had killed nearly half a million Americans.
 The birth certificate states the father Clarence was a thirty-four year-old barber born in Vincennes, Indiana, and listed an address which matched that given on the World War I Draft Registration.
 According to the latter, Clarence was born on 06 Dec 1883, and was employed as a barber at John Hopkins at 304 S. Jefferson Avenue.
 He was described as five foot seven inches, stout build, brown eyes and black hair.
 Photos of his son, Clarence (shown here), suggest his son may well have resembled him, though Mamie also had brown eyes and hair.

 |1918 Birth Certificate of Clarence M. Lane|